wheremygit/DaVinci-Resolve-Smart-Importer/README.md

 # DaVinci Resolve Smart Importer for Linux

 > [!NOTE]
 > These scripts were inspired by [Andrew Shark's Resolve Scripts](https://gitlab.com/AndrewShark/davinci-resolve-scripts).

+> [!CAUTION]
-I don't know any code nor I am a dev thus these scripts were generated using an LLM.
+> I don't know any code nor I am a dev thus these scripts were generated using an LLM.
 Use at your own risk.

 A pair of automation scripts for **DaVinci Resolve Studio on Linux** that fixes the infamous "silent AAC audio" issue on import as well integrates with your DE's file picker offerring seemless media importing on the Linux Desktop until [Blackmagic Fixes it themseleves](https://forum.blackmagicdesign.com/viewtopic.php?f=33&t=149142).